ElevenWater975/ElevenWater975.github.io/README.md

-# ElevenWater975.github.io
+# ElevenWater975.github.io (Space of Improvement)

-This site is a site that I created back in April 2021.
-Right now, it it is basically a site just to tell you about me but then, I am going to add a lot of stuff to it.
+# Originally called "Eleven's site".
+This site is a self-improvement website made mostly for young men who want to better themselves.
+I talk about things that I have learned and ask other people to join me on this journey.
+This site was originally created in April 2021.